seckujdivad/gameengine/README.md

   * Post-2012 hardware (released 2012)
   * NVIDIA GeForce 400 series (or newer)
   * AMD Radeon HD 5000 series (or newer)
-* Windows or Linux
+* Windows
   * Windows compatibility likely goes as far back as XP, but MSVC++ will need to be reconfigured to run pre-Vista
-  * Linux compatibility is only theoretical, you will need your own toolchain
+  * Linux compatibility would rely on making makefiles and writing a linux-compatible resource embedder

 Tested on Windows 10 (NVIDIA and AMD)